 - Do the colors work, or would it be more effective in black and white?

 Leave a comment

+Photographic rhythm is an important element of photography composition, helping to create amazing images.
 If you have any questions about rhythm photography, let us know in the comments.